FlexibleEngineCloud/terraform-provider-flexibleengine/docs/index.md

   service catalog.
 It can be set using the OS_ENDPOINT_TYPE environment variable.
 If not set, public endpoints is used.

-* `swauth` - (Optional) Set to `true` to authenticate against Swauth, a Swift-native authentication system.
-If omitted, the `OS_SWAUTH` environment variable is used.
-You must also set `username` to the Swauth/Swift username such as `username:project`.
-Set the `password` to the Swauth/Swift key.
-  Finally, set `auth_url` as the location of the Swift service.
-Note that this will only work when used with the FlexibleEngine Object Storage resources.

 ## Logging

 This provider has the ability to log all HTTP requests and responses between